cirosantilli/git-tutorial/index.md

 A branch is a name for a commit.

-The commit a branch referst to may change.
+The commit a branch refers to may change.

 Using branches you may split up the commit tree